lpacher/lae/fpga/labs/lab8/README.md

 **EXERCISE 1**

-Modify the implementation of the PWM in order to have:
+Modify the implementation of the PWM generator in order to have:

 * the PWM output always OFF when the threshold value is 0
 * the PWM output always ON when the threshold value is set to the maximum, that is `11111 ...
 11` (e.g. 255 for an 8-bit PWM counter)